Apich-Organization/rssn/README.md

 ## A Note from the Author

-As the primary author, I extend my deepest gratitude for your interest in this project.
+As one of the primary author, I extend my deepest gratitude for your interest in this project.

-I am a high school student in mainland China with a profound passion for this field (and a deep interest in high-energy physics theory, my ultimate academic goal).
-Due to my demanding academic commitments, my time is limited, and my responses to issues and pull requests may sometimes be delayed.
+I am a high school student in mainland China with an interest in the field of hep-th and computing science.
+Due to my demanding academic commitments, sometimes my time is limited, and my responses to issues and core pull requests which need my review may sometimes be delayed.

-I sincerely appreciate your patience and understanding, and I warmly welcome every contribution from the community.
-I aim to provide regular project updates every Sunday (CST), whenever possible.
+I sincerely appreciate all of your patience and understanding, and I welcome any contribution from the community.

--- Pana Yang
+--- Pana Yang